The Holy Monastery of St. Paul the Apostle is located in southeast Attika, Greece, about 5 km from the city of Lavrion.

 The monastery receives all who come, whether they wish simply to venerate, or to share a problem, or to learn more about Orthodoxy and monastic life.

-Its hours of visitation are as follows: daily except for Friday
+Its hours of visitation are as follows: only Saturday and Sunday

 Holy Monastery of Saint Paul the Apostle